-On the other side of those challenges however, hunters can encounter some very productive elk hunting.
+But on the other side of those challenges can be some very productive hunting.

 1. Better Hunting Weather

-First, late season hunts can provide more favorable weather than the general or over-the-counter rifle seasons earlier in the year.
+First, late season hunts can provide more favorable weather than earlier in the year.
 And by “favorable”, we’re talking about sub-freezing temperatures and snow.
-In case you missed it, check out our previous article with some tips for hunting in bitterly cold weather.

 During cold weather, elk will spend more time on their feet during the day.
 It's not unusual to find them on sunny, south facing slopes where they can graze.
 It’s often much easier to locate elk this time of year than during the mild days of October when they often stay bedded in heavy timber throughout the day.